mish-mash-style/mishmash/README.md

 ### Sizes

 .btn--xxs

 .btn--xs

 .btn--s

 .btn--m

 .btn--l

 .btn--xl

 .btn--xxl

+Can include as many xxxs as you like `.btn-xxxxl`.

 ### Instances

 Useful when you have many colours.
 Follows the NATO Phonetic alphabet.

 $brand-alpha

 $brand-beta

 $brand-charlie

 $brand-delta

 $brand-echo

 ...